TheiaSpace/ESATWifi/README.txt

 Wifi communications subsystem for ESAT.

 See the example Wifi program (examples/Wifi/Wifi.ino).
+This program uses the modules of the Wifi library.

+The src/ directory contains the Wifi library, which consists of the following modules:

 # ESAT_Wifi